T0nyX1ang/phase-10/README.md

 a card game

 ## notice
-It's just a very raw version which hasn't finished.
-You can just play 1 phase and with less than 10 person on 1 computer!!!
+It's a very raw but fully finished version now.
+You can play 10 phases and with less than 10 person on 1 computer.
 And it doesn't have a GUI version now.
 </br>More version will come soon!
 </br>Linux-version only!

+## version 0.1.0 updates
+- finish writing the full phases
+- finish writing the codes about the same color
+- fix some bugs

 ## version 0.0.6 updates
 - add phase 10 round 2 in this version